spiral/docs/docs/en/framework/config.md

 ## Configuration Provider

-The Spiral framework provides a `Spiral\Config\ConfiguratorInterface` which allows for easy access to configuration values stored in config files.
+Spiral provides a `Spiral\Config\ConfiguratorInterface` which allows for easy access to configuration values stored in config files.
 It provides methods to retrieve and check the existence of config values.

 To demonstrate that, we can create a config file `app/config/github.php`: